 Interpretation behind this technique is that in actual game, players tend to pick the heroes’ combo which they thought is more powerful thus considered more reliable as the feature in model training process.

 Conclusion

-Both dimensionality reduction techniques were tried among which the statistical technique gave out the best result.
+All these three dimensionality reduction techniques were tried among which the statistical technique gave out the best result.
 Hence the approaches and implementations are based on statistical method described above.